RotorHazard/RotorHazard/resources/S32_BPill_PCB/README.md

 We like the RobotDyn version more than the generics, but it has become difficult to acquire.
 In practice, any Blue Pill module with an STM32F103C8T6 processor and a compatible pin layout should work fine with the S32_BPill PCB.

-To complicate things further there are other types of "[Black Pill](https://github.com/WeActTC/MiniSTM32F4x1)" modules out there that have different (incompatible) pinouts.

 Seaching eBay for "[STM32F103C8T6 Blue Pill](https://www.ebay.com/sch/i.html?_nkw=STM32F103C8T6+Blue+Pill)" should lead to a number of good, cheap options for acquiring compatible modules.

+Note that there are other types of "Black Pill" modules out there with different pinouts.
+It is possible (with some tweaking) to use an STM32F4 ("Black Pill") module with the S32_BPill PCB; see [here for more information](stm32f4module.md).

 <br>